solomonkrow/prework-study-guide/README.md

 ## Usage

 Barebones website, used simply for adding and reviewing notes about what I learned developing it.
+Open Chrome DevTools with either, CTRL+SHIFT+I (for Windows) or COMMAND+OPTION+I (for MacOS), a console panel will open in the browser, click Console and you will see a list of topics I learned with a random suggestion on what to read first.

 ## Credits